glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 ## Education

-- September 2024 - March 2025: Postgraduate Certificate in Higher Education - PGCertHE (Portfolio route)
+- September 2024 - March 2025: Postgraduate Certificate in Higher Education
 - February 2016 - March 2020: PhD in Informatics at the University of Sussex
 - September 2010 – January 2014: MSc Architecture: Advanced Environmental and Energy Studies from the Centre for Alternative Technology
 - January 2005 – September 2008: Diploma in Mathematics from the Open University